 There's a lot planned for the rest of 2019 as the genre continues to expand, and we suspect there will be many more to come.
 For a taste of battle royale games in development, keep reading.

-Featuring solo matches or teams of three, Planetside Arena is a 150-player class-based battle royale (and will sport other match-based multiplayer modes) arriving this January.
-The sci-fi FPS from the makers of the Planetside series will have a streamlined looting system (you'll find higher tier weapons with attachments already in place, rather than having to cobble them together) and personal transports in addition to vehicles that will seat an entire team.
+Pushing the limits of battle royale, PlanetSide Arena launches with a fast and chaotic 240-player battle royale.
+The sci-fi FPS from the makers of the PlanetSide series has a streamlined looting system (you'll find higher tier weapons with attachments already in place, rather than having to cobble them together) and various vehicles.
 Earned XP will let players unlock new weapon blueprints, and currency collected during the match will allow them to 'buy' those new weapons and put them to use.

 Other battle royale games

-There are all sorts of battle royale games and game modes available: some are in Early Access, others are in full release, and a number are free to play.
+There are all sorts of battle royale games and game modes available: some are in Early Access and alpha, others are in full release, and a number are free to play.
 Below, you're bound to find a last-player standing experience to fit your needs.

 CS:GO Danger Zone